Chris1101/ArgoMarksGraph/README.md

-    -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph --save                            Exports the list of marks to the file username.txt --load [FILE1,FILE2..]
+    -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph -n, --not-counted                 Uses marks that shouldn't affect the average --save                            Exports the list of marks to the file username.txt --load [FILE1,FILE2..]
 Loads the list of marks from the specified files -v, --verbose                     Print marks and average